tannerdolby/pydetails/README.md

 ```

 ## Preview Social Share Cards
 Generate social share card HTML for quick page previews.

-Use `build_card(card_name, doc)` to generate HTML for specific social share cards.
-The following represents a "twitter" card:
+Use the `build_card()` class method to output HTML for previewing cards.
+The following creates Open Graph and  a "twitter" card:

 ```python
 page = PyDetails("https://tannerdolby.com")